Wormnest/squirrel2doxygen/readme.md

     Example: AILib.List main.nut the code at the bottom.
 2. Multi line string constants are not supported: (starting with @" ).
 3. Doxygen can get confused by class names that have a "." in them.
+4. Doxygen gets confused if global const or enum declarations don't get ended by a semicolon ";".
+If your documentation gets cut short then looking for missing semicolons is the first thing to check.

 Settings
 --------